Managing Category II Fetal Heart Rate Patterns: A Standardized Approach

 Expiration: September 2016

-Physicians Insurance members who complete this course will fulfill the risk management education requirement mandated by the Washington Health Services Act of 1993.
+Physicians in Washington who complete this course will fulfill the risk management education requirement mandated by the Washington Health Services Act of 1993.

-All planning and peer-review group members and their spouses/partners have certified that they do not have, nor have had within the past year, any financial arrangements or affiliation with any commercial organization involved in health care goods or services consumed by or used on, patient, with the exemption of non-profit or government organizations and non-health care related companies.
+At the time this course was developed and presented, all faculty, planning and peer-review group members and their spouses/partners certified that they do not have, nor have had within the past year, any financial arrangements or affiliation with any commercial organization involved in health care goods or services consumed by or used on patients, with the exemption of non-profit or government organizations and non-health related companies.

-The content of this CME activity does not include discussion of unapproved or investigational uses of products or devices.
+The content will not include mention of unapproved or investigational uses of products or devices.

 Resolution of Conflicts of Interest

 Physicians Insurance/Experix has implemented a process to resolve conflicts of interest for each continuing medical education activity, to help ensure content objectivity, independence, fair balance, and content that is aligned with the interest of the public.
 Conflicts, if any, are resolved through a peer-review process.